TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 #
 UUID=3d9cc015-610e-4482-9071-fbf998d68121 /                       xfs     defaults,nodev,noatime        1 1
 ```
-You can see that one disk is already registered.
-The registered disk is the instance's default disk (root disk).
+You can see that one block storage is already registered.
+The registered block storage is the instance's root block storage.

-To register a disk, you need the disk's device unique ID.
+To register block storage, you need the disk's device unique ID.
 The device unique ID can be checked with the `blkid` command as shown below.
 ```
 # blkid /dev/vdb1
 /dev/vdb1: UUID="5a4004f4-3ba6-4484-9459-7c2b321b727f" TYPE="xfs"